Length: SVL up to 101mm, with the tail being equal to or slightly longer than the body length

-Named in honour of Tony (Anthony) Whitaker, a New Zealand herpetologist.
+Named in honour of the renowned New Zealand herpetologist Anthony (Tony) Whitaker.

 Dorsal (upper) surface colours range from yellow/brown to dark brown; back covered with light to dark flecks which may be indistinct or very prominent.
 Flanks cream to yellow or brown, usually heavily mottled with black, particularly on the sides of the neck.
 This typical flank pattern can also be reversed with a black background colour with pale mottling.
 Ventral (lower) surfaces: yellow to orange belly, usually unmarked or faintly marked; throat pale grey.
 Sides and top of tail sometimes have an orange hue.
 The head is deep set with a short, blunt snout.
 A pale, black edged tear drop is present beneath each eye.
 Whitaker’s skink reach SVL (snout-vent-lengths) of 80-101mm.
 Males weigh up to 20g, and breeding females 25-26g (D. Keall, personal communication, October 18, 2016).

-Whitaker’s skink is similar in appearance to the marbled skink, however, marbled skink usually have a heavily marked belly.
-Juvenile Whitaker’s skink can appear similar to the ornate skink but have more ventral scale rows.
+Whitaker’s skinks are similar in appearance to marbled skinks.
+However, marbled skinks usually have a heavily marked belly.
+Juvenile Whitaker’s skinks can appear similar to ornate skinks but have more ventral scale rows.

 Ecology and habitat

 Whitaker’s skinks inhabit leaf litter and seabird burrows in coastal forests and scrub.
 At Pukerua Bay the species was occupying a coastal boulder bank interspersed with patchy Muehlebeckia sp. vineland.

 A crepuscular and nocturnal species which are active at dawn and for several hours after dusk.
 Whitaker's skinks are active over a very narrow climatic range, with capture rates at Pukerua Bay indicating that the temperature preference for activity is 15-20°C. Gravid females will sun bask.